Dear Fellow Writer,

 Go for it!
 Click on the payment link below.

-They live in their new home beside the Flinders Ranges - away from it all - with their beloved pets, Wally the dog and Jessie the cat.
+They live in their new home, tucked within sight of the beautiful Flinders Ranges - away from it all - with their beloved pets, Wally the dog and the cats: Jessie, Iggy (because he's The Wild One) and Lucky.